-The Library holds many rare and fine books relating to all types of animals, their biology, conservation and discovery.
-The Library also contains photographs of animals dating back to the 1860s, many watercolours and prints as well as the Archives of ZSL.
+ZSL Library holds many rare and fine books relating to all types of animals, their biology, conservation and discovery.
+ZSL Library also contains photographs of animals dating back to the 1860s, many watercolours and prints as well as the Archives of ZSL.

 Visiting scholars have studied the hand written travel journals of William Baird; the provenance and history of ZSL’s volume of Mark Catesby’s The natural history of Carolina, Florida and the Bahama Islands, 1731-43; Brian Houghton Hodgson’s drawings of Indian birds.

-Our current Visiting Scholar is David Lowther, a PhD student at the University of Newcastle.
-He is using ZSL Library to assist in his research into the development of zoology in Britain c.1820-1850.
+David Lowther, is a former Visiting Scholar when he was a PhD student at the University of Newcastle, he subsequently moved to the University of Durham.
+He used ZSL Library & Archives to assist in his research into the development of zoology in Britain c.1820-1850.
+Read his guest blog Hodgson and the “Zoology of Nipal"

 If you would like to be considered for the honorary position of ZSL Visiting Library Scholar, please submit a Curriculum vitae, with appropriate references, outlining your planned research topic and length of proposed stay.
-Our Library is well-used and hence applying some time in advance of your visit is recommended.
+Please note our Library & Archives are currently closed, when open it is well-used and hence applying some time in advance of your visit is recommended.
 This is an honorary post only and no remuneration is payable.

 For further background information about ZSL and to make an application for the position of visiting scholar in the library please contact firstname.lastname@example.org or write to: